timofeyantonenko/devico_test_task/README.md

 # Test cases generator
 This repo represents Tymofii Antonenko's implementation of test task by Devico.

+## Logic of implementation
+For logic details please take a look at `LOGIC_DESCRIPTION.md`.

 ## Prerequesites/tech details
 1. Python 3.9+.
 In `Makefile` I'm using Python 3.11.
 If you don't have 3.11, please select any other version which you have locally and which is at least 3.9 or newer.
 It's due to typing compitability.